koolkravi/jenkins-on-swarm/docs/1-jenkins-on-docker-swarm.md

 ```
 http://localhost
 curl http://localhost:8000
 ```

 ### JENKINS IMAGE CLEANUP

-e have NGINX listening on port 80, we donít need the Jenkins image or container to expose port 8080.
+e have NGINX listening on port 80, we don‚Äôt need the Jenkins image or container to expose port 8080.
-Letís remove that exposure by removing the port option when we start the container
+Let‚Äôs remove that exposure by removing the port option when we start the container

 ```
 docker stop jenkins-master